henkpb/micl/components/select/README.md

 # Select
 This component implements the the [Material Design 3 Expressive Select](https://m3.material.io/components/menus/guidelines#ee2f3664-c926-47ab-acbf-2ab675506932) design.
+A select component is used to offer the user with a set of options from which the user can select a single one.

 ## Basic Usage